 - Whole grain toast with nut butter

-- Whole grain crackers with nut butter
+- Whole grain crackers with nut butter and jam

 - Plainer flavors of Larabar like Cashew Cookie or Apple Pie

 - Dry whole grain cereal (like Kashi Heart to Heart)

 - Pasta with butter and Parmesan